SQL Mock Interview for Data Engineers

 Correctness

-Your query runs for real and the grader checks correctness across a range of edge cases.
+Your query runs for real and the evaluator checks correctness across a range of edge cases.
 Partial credit counts: if you get 90% of cases right but miss a NULL edge case, you see exactly what went wrong.

 Edge case handling